Crocanthemum bicknellii (Hoary Frostweed)

 Fruit is a round to egg-shaped capsule enclosed by the persistent sepals, very much resembling the cleistogamous flowers.
 Fruit developed from yellow-petaled flowers are larger and contain more seeds than fruit developed from cleistogamous flowers.
 The reddish capsules open from the top, dispense the seed, and persist through much of the winter.

-Hoary Frostweed is often found in small colonies, with clustered stems developing from a branched, persistent stem base (caudex).
+Hoary Frostweed, formerly known as Helianthemum bicknellii, is often found in small colonies, with clustered stems developing from a branched, persistent stem base (caudex).
 After a hard frost the stems can burst, sap oozing out and freezing into ribbons of white ice crystals (hoarfrost), and is where the common name “frostweed” comes from.
-H. bicknellii is similar to the more rare Canada Frostweed (H. canadense) with 2 distinct differences: H. canadense has a mix of long, unbranched hairs with the short, star-shaped hairs on leaves and sepals, and its later branches rise far above the tip of the stem.
-H. canadense starts and ends blooming 2 or 3 weeks earlier than H. bicknellii, but there is overlap.
-Many references also note on H. canadense the base of leaves is tapering (not wedge shaped) and the narrow, outer sepals are about half as long as the inner, but these traits are not always distinct or consistent.
+C. bicknellii is similar to the more rare Canada Frostweed (C. canadense) with 2 distinct differences: C. canadense has a mix of long, unbranched hairs with the short, star-shaped hairs on leaves and sepals, and its later branches rise far above the tip of the stem.
+C. canadense starts and ends blooming 2 or 3 weeks earlier than C. bicknellii, but there is overlap.
+Many references also note on C. canadense the base of leaves is tapering (not wedge shaped) and the narrow, outer sepals are about half as long as the inner, but these traits are not always distinct or consistent.
 Our observations were the length of outer sepals in particular can be variable on both species.
-We also observed that H. bicknellii tends to be more leafy than H. canadense, particularly on the later branches.
-In some references, H. bicknellii goes by the synonym Crocanthemum bicknellii.
+We also observed that C. bicknellii tends to be more leafy than C. canadense, particularly on the later branches.

 Please visit our sponsors